Quick start Guide

 The tree shows the variables that are available to you.
 This hierarchy contains studies and concepts, with the number of subjects reported in parenthesis.
 The nodes in the tree can be dragged into the right panel to create queries.
 Currently the following data types are supported:

 - free text

-Most often you would first start here to select create the data set that you want to use within the application.
+Often you would first start here to create a data set that you want to use within the application.

 Subjects with any value for '/Demographics/Gender'.

 Depending on the data type additional constraints can be specified, e.g.

 Right panel: Analysis

 The Analysis tab presents a cross table functionality.
 You can drag any categorical variables from the Variable panel into the vertical and horizontal drop zone to create a cross table with subject counts.

 Right panel: Data Export